dasta400/dzOS/README.md

 ---

-dzOS is a single-user single-task ROM-based operating system (OS) for the 8-bit homebrew computer **dastaZ80**, which runs on a Zilog Z80 processor.
-It is heavily influenced by ideas and paradigms coming from Digital Research’s CP/M, so some concepts may sound familiar to those who had the privilege of using this operating system.
+dzOS is a single-user single-task ROM-based operating system (OS) for my 8-bit homebrew computer **dastaZ80**, which runs on a Zilog Z80 processor.

+It is influenced by ideas and paradigms coming from Digital Research’s CP/M, but also from 8-bit computers of the 80s era.
+So some concepts may sound familiar to those who had the privilege of using those systems.

 The OS consists of three parts: